secretstartups/handbook/content/handbook/leadership/_index.md

 1. A team member blocks out dedicated time for learning and development to implement a regular practice of [self-serving and self-learning](/handbook/values/#self-service-and-self-learning).
 1. A team member in a new role finds an inefficiency in a process they are learning.
 Without being asked or supervised, they open a merge request (MR) proposing a change and assign it to their manager for review.
 1. When a scheduled meeting agenda is complete 10 minutes before the call is set to end, an attendee ends the call early.
-1. A people leader hires a new team member that demonstrates our [CREDIT values]({{< ref "values" >}}).
+1. A people leader hires a new team member that demonstrates our [CREDIT values](/handbook/values/).
 1. Before asking for others' time to discuss a topic, they dedicate time to process their thoughts and [make a proposal](/handbook/values#make-a-proposal).
-1. A manager of one prioritizes wellbeing by blocking their calendars for fitness, meals, [paid time off](/handbook/people-group/paid-time-off/), and personal appointments.
+1. A manager of one prioritizes well-being by blocking their calendars for fitness, meals, [paid time off](/handbook/people-group/paid-time-off/), and personal appointments.
 1. A team member surfaces blockers as opposed to assuming their manager or team is already aware, and simultaneously works to unblock others by [working in public](/handbook/values/#public-by-default) and with a [low level of shame](/handbook/values/#low-level-of-shame).

 {{< youtube "d0x-JH3aolM" >}}